dbq233/AnomalyDetectionTS/README.md

 # AnomalyDetectionTS
-This page provides datasets, codes and detailed experimental settings in paper "A New Distributional Treatment for Time Series and An Anomaly Detection Investigation" by Kai Ming Ting, Zongyou Liu, Hang Zhang, and Ye Zhu
+This page provides datasets, codes and detailed experimental settings in paper "A New Distributional Treatment for Time Series and An Anomaly Detection Investigation"

 You can know the experimental settings from the document "Experimental_Settings.pdf".